doc-detective/doc-detective.github.io/config/contexts/index.md

 ### Chrome

-Chrome is the default browser for Doc Detective, and Doc Detective manages a Chrome instance internally, so you don't need to install anything extra.
+Chrome is available on Windows, macOS, and Linux.
+Doc Detective manages and runs a Chrome instance internally, so you don't need to install anything extra.

 Chrome is the only browser that supports recording test runs with the [`startRecording`](/reference/schemas/startRecording) action.